Updated November 29, 2020

 Birds with this wing clip crash heavily and frequently.
-The picture shows the typical chronic wound seen in most pet birds who have been cut this way.
-However, serious keel and leg fractures are also common.
+The pictures show the typical chronic wing and keel wounds seen in most pet birds who have been cut this way.
 What’s more, as new blood quills grow, they have no protection from other feathers and are easily broken.
 Blood loss can be fatal.

 The only good thing to say about this style of clipping is that it’s very effective and long-lasting at preventing flight.

 This is the symmetric clip.
 It requires removal of the primary flight feathers equally from both wings until flight at full power is no more than a controlled descent.
 A successful trim usually ends up with either two or three outer primary flight feathers.
 The coverts and secondaries don’t usually need cutting.

 The trick is to test-fly the bird and keep removing feathers until the desired result is achieved.
 That should be a soft landing on the feet.
 The disadvantage of this clip is that flight can be regained earlier.
 However, it’s still often only necessary to do once a year after each moult.